Traumatology

 In medicine, traumatology (from Greek trauma, meaning injury or wound) is the study of wounds and injuries caused by accidents or violence to a person, and the surgical therapy and repair of the damage.
 Traumatology is a branch of medicine.
 It is often considered a subset of surgery and in countries without the specialty of trauma surgery it is most often a sub-specialty to orthopedic surgery.
 Traumatology may also be known as accident surgery.

 Branches

 Branches of traumatology include medical traumatology and psychological traumatology.
 Medical traumatology can be defined as the study of specializing in the treatment of wounds and injuries caused by violence or general accidents.
-This type of traumatology focuses on the surgical procedures and future physical therapy a patients need to repair the damage and recover properly.
-Psychological traumatology is a type of damage to one's mind due to a distressing event.
+This type of traumatology focuses on the surgical procedures and future physical therapy a patient needs to repair the damage and recover properly.

+Psychological traumatology deals with damage to one's psychological wellbeing caused by distressing events.
 This type of trauma can also be the result of overwhelming amounts of stress in one's life.
-Psychological trauma usually involves some type of physical trauma that poses as a threat to one's sense of security and survival.
+Psychological trauma usually involves some type of physical trauma that poses a threat to one's survival and sense of security.
 Psychological trauma often leaves people feeling overwhelmed, anxious, and threatened.

 Trauma can also be classified as: